MyraDragneel/ReaderArchive/README.md

 # Disclaimer

-All of the data will be saved in the browser.
+All of the data will be saved in the browser, Means it will be saved on your devices only.